ProyekPerangkatLunak/.github/profile/README.md

 ## Project Description 📕

-We help our clients who are companies that are developing in the digitalization process, and in this project we created an employee attendance system.
+We help our clients who are companies that are developing in the digitalization process, and in this project, we created an employee attendance system.

 This system has several advantages, including:
 * Can personal login for personal company use.
 * Can use an image for check-in / check-out as attendance.
-* easier control as HR or Stackholder for cotrolling company
+* easier control as HR or Stakeholder for controlling company